citp/privacy-policy-historical/d/do/dot/dotabuff.com.md

 ## Disclosure

-DOTABUFF may disclose personally identifiable information under special circumstances, such as to comply with court orders requiring us to do so or when your actions violate the Terms of Service.
+Dotabuff may disclose personally identifiable information under special circumstances, such as to comply with court orders requiring us to do so or when your actions violate the Terms of Service.

 ## Cookies

 A cookie is a small amount of data, which may include an anonymous unique identifier.
 Cookies are sent to your browser from a web site’s computers and stored on your computer’s hard drive.
-DOTABUFF uses cookies to record current session information.
+Dotabuff uses cookies to record current session information.
 Our cookies typically exist perpetually and we provide the ability to remove your session cookie with a sign out link.

 ## Changes to this Privacy Policy